 BB banks provide full service.
 There are smaller banks, called boutique investment banks, working in specific regions and offering only some of the services offered by BB banks.
 Boutique banks may work on deals below $100 million, whereas BB banks may work on deals only above $1 billion.

 Investment bankers at BB banks work long hours and receive excellent remuneration.
-Those at boutique banks work reasonable hours and draw smaller salaries.
+Those at boutique banks work reasonable hours and draw smaller salaries (Read How much do investment bankers make around the world?).
 Often, the name of a BB bank on your CV can work as the foundation for a great career.
 To land a job at a BB bank, you must sharpen your networking skills in addition to acquiring other essential skills.

 There are no rules for the inclusion of a bank in the BB list.
 Here’s some data about a few BB banks that claim their places without debate.